 The logic here starts by looking downstream.
 If we have something in our

-channel needs to remain stalled as well.
+channel as well.

 Here’s the difficult part: If the downstream channel is stalled, and the upstream channel is passing us data, then we need to accept the request into our buffer and then immediately stall the upstream channel.